genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The buttons at the bottom of the section allow you to refresh the list based on your filtering criteria or clear your selection.

-3. The top right section contains a **box plots of expression levels**.
-Genes are listed on the x axis with one bar present for each  selected group.
-Log normalized expression levels are plotted on the y axis.
+3. The top right section contains a **boxplot of expression levels**.
+Each colour corresponds to a gene.
+Each boxplot corresponds to the distribution of a gene's expression levels in a group, and coloured circles represent the expression value of a specific gene in a specific sample.

 .. image:: images/en_microarrays_boxplots.png

-4. The bottom right section contains a **search box for genes of interest**.
-You can search for one gene at a time with auto-complete functionality.
-These genes do not need to be on the filtered list.
+4. The bottom-right section contains a **search box** that allows you to look for specific genes of interest.
+You can look up genes by gene symbol, with autocomplete.
+You can search for any gene (not only those that are visible with the current filters).

 .. image:: images/en_microarrays_search_genes.png